IBMIntegration/techjam/src/pages/acelabs/2023_lab2/index.md

 ![](images/9_advancedSettings.png)

 10. Scroll down and reduce  cpu limit and cpu request to 200m.
-We are doing doing this so it'll be easier to reach target resource usage limit for autoscaling
+We are doing doing this so it'll be easier to reach target resource usage limit for autoscaling.
+Once you are down changing the values click Create on the top right.

 ![](images/10_limits.png)

 11. Wait until the Integration Server is ready.
 It might take a minute or two.
-You might need to refresh your browser window to confirm that it is ready.
+You may need to refresh your browser window to confirm that it is ready.

 ![](images/11_waitready.png)